Apply for planning permission

 The government has introduced a national list of Planning Application Requirements (PARs) which is a legal requirement for all planning applications.

 To go with this, all local authorities formally adopt a local list of planning application requirements, which will be required for any application in addition to the national list.
 When a submitted application does not meet the requirements set out in both lists it may be considered to be invalid.
-You can download the combined local and national list at the bottom of the page.
+You can download the local and national list using the quick links above.

-The site notice for proposed demolitions as required by the town and country planning (general permitted development) Order 1995 Schedule 2, Part 31 can be found at the bottom of this page.
+The site notice for proposed demolitions as required by the Town and Country Planning (General Permitted Development) Order 2015 Schedule 2 Part 11, can be found at the bottom of this page.

 Is there a cost?